 The Modern Era

 Meanwhile, on the Tuscan coast, a not-so-little wine called Sassacaia was redefining the landscape, and showing the world that Italian red wines could rival those from Bordeaux.
-Sassacaia showed the world that Italians could once again make some of the world’s finest wine.
-It undeniably put pressure on winemakers across Italy to improve their quality.
+Sassacaia proclaimed that Italians could once again make some of the world’s finest wine.
+It undeniably put pressure on winemakers across Italy to improve their quality, but especially in Tuscany.

 Inside Chianti Classico, producers were beginning to revolt against the outdated guidelines that were holding their wines back.
 They explored varietal Sangiovese.
 Some planted Cabernet Sauvignon and Merlot for blending.
 Others adopted small French-oak barrels for aging their wine.
 And many started to drop the name Chianti Classico entirely from their label so that they could — ironically — make better wine.